 Residents of Dekalb County can contact their local fire station for burn permit requirements, commercial inspection scheduling, and fire prevention resources.
 During periods of high fire danger, check the county fire department website for any active burn bans before conducting any outdoor burning.

-You may also find Fire Departments locations in neighboring counties including Marshall, DeKalb.
+You may also find Fire Departments locations in neighboring counties including Cherokee, DeKalb.